First Xbox Series X commercial makes that Halo Infinite delay sting even more

 Master Chief plays a prominent role in the minute-long commercial, even though Halo Infinite has been delayed until 2021.
 It's not that big a deal, really – the Xbox Series X has had zero problems selling out everywhere without the Chief's presence – but it does make you wonder how off-the-charts the hype would be if Halo had made it out this year.

-The commercial's song, notes an Ad Week article, is performed by Labrinth.
+The commercial's song, notes Xbox's Josh Munsee on Twitter, is performed by Labrinth.

 Wherever shall we begin? #PowerYourDreams🔥 Track debut provided by @Labrinth go check it here: https://t.co/USmBSvA4gu📽️ Performance by Daniel Kaluuya⬛️⬛️🎮Special guest appearances by #XboxSeriesX | #XboxSeriesS https://t.co/G8aRxwVcPYOctober 9, 2020